iocage/iocage/doc/source/basic-use.rst

 :command:`iocage fetch` also has a number of options and properties for users to fine-tune the functionality of the command.

+To fetch the latest RELEASE,

+:samp:`iocage fetch -r LATEST`

 If a specific RELEASE is required, use the **-r** option:

 :command:`iocage fetch -r [11.0-RELEASE]`

 If a specific download mirror is required, use the **-s** option: